Social bigotry and blind-faith hypocrisy exposed

 “Sorry I’m late, boys.
 I’ll be with you in a minute,” he said, dropping his briefcase atop his desk.
 “Open your text books to Chapter Twelve, the lesson on Parables,” needing a minute to neaten test papers hastily collected from a previous Spanish class.

 “Okay fellas, before we begin today’s lesson, let me tell you about a funny thing that happened over the weekend.
 A couple of Jehovah Witness dudes rang my doorbell and tried preaching how they were the only ones to be saved.
 What a bunch of nit-wits, heh, heh,” he embellished with false laughter.
 “You’d think by now they’d get a clue, wouldn't ya?
 Well, I set those misguided fools straight.
 You should have seen the look on their faces when I booted their butts down my driveway, heh, heh.
 How can they be so deaf, dumb, and blind?
 Everyone knows it’s only Catholics that'll be saved.”

 All but one applauded with nods and scattered laughter.
-Ricky’s face remained expressionless watching Mr. Alvarez strut his stuff, dismissing his teacher to be nothing more than a Papal parrot plying his own zealot’s tune upon student lemmings.
+Ricky’s face remained expressionless watching Mr. Alvarez strut his stuff, dismissing him to be nothing more than a Papal parrot plying his own zealot’s tune upon student lemmings.

 How is he any different than the 'misguided fools’ he sent scurrying down his driveway?
 And saved?
 Saved from what, Ricky challenged.
 On what basis does Alvarez presume privileged exclusion over the planet’s diverse billions?
 Each likely a devotee of some form of “ism” nurtured from Gnostic ground they consider just as sacred, many of which were cultivated millenniums before the word Catholic was even invented?
 His mother’s beliefs seemed all the more absolute when recalling yet another profound, but simplistic precept she had taught him.

 “Ki choonah quahog nah hotay,” he mumbled to himself— there can be no religion higher than truth.

 Humph, I guess that must make me a dumb misguided heathen then, huh.
 Hardly, he scoffed.
 So be it.
 Ricky remained respectfully attentive but quietly closed his book for the duration of class— and then his mind to Mr. Alvarez forever.